 “I am awe struck at the beautiful job you have done in liberating Medusa from the stereotype, and elevating Her to a rightful place among the deities.
 You have spoken in poetic and innocent language, a re-enchantment of “the dark” that will lead us all, child and adult, into the soft warm darkness of the womb, the earth, and the cosmos.
 I will make it my business to be sure that little black girls in my circle of concern get to read and discuss the content of this work and to feast their eyes upon the exquisite artwork.
 Thank you for this masterpiece.”
 Yeye Luisah Teish, Yoruba Priestess, Teacher and Author of Jambalaya: The Natural Woman’s Book of Personal Charms and Practical Rituals.

-Review in Pagan Awareness Network newsletter, The Small Tapestry, Spring 2016
+Review by Veronica Scoot, in Pagan Awareness Network newsletter, The Small Tapestry, Spring 2016

 “With simple words, appropriate for any child, My Name is Medusa is an easy discussion of our innate self.
 It’s an invitation to re-member exactly who we are, by Being exactly as we are.
 I really really love this book.
 There is an underlying depth to this story… a shamanic medicine… a dark secret tangled through bright imagery… a breath of wisdom in each page… a way of placing the reader within the part of the self that we call ‘home’.”
 Hollie B., the institute for self-crafting